 The role CRM systems play in the world of social media is also growing.
 Especially in the case of marketing and customer service.
 CRM systems increasingly use information from many different, but closely related sources – including social media, e-mails, SMS, and telephone communication.
 They enable data collection and its analysis, which allows for further improvement of the work of individual departments in companies.

 We can be sure that the key issue for CRM systems will be the ability to integrate with other systems and applications, communicate with them and collect data from them.
-This is the trend that the solutions from the Microsoft Dynamics 365 family fitting, about which we wrote in i.e. in one of our previous articles about Microsoft Dynamics 365 for Marketing.
+This is the trend that the Cloud-Base CRM and other solutions from the Microsoft Dynamics 365 are family fitting, about which we wrote in i.e. in one of our previous articles about Microsoft Dynamics 365 for Marketing.

 How do CRM systems affect the business world?

 Improving data collection and analysis